In this post, I talk about intuitive eating for weight loss and answer common questions like: Will intuitive eating help

 Intuitive Eating is a mind body framework developed by registered dietitians, Evelyn Tribole and Elyse Resche.
 I highly recommend checking out their book which you can find in my Amazon affiliate shop here.
 It includes 10 principals that build upon one another.
 Together these principles are designed to help one heal their relationship with food and honour their body’s true needs.
 It is an empowerment tool meant to put you in the drivers seat of your eating.

 We are all born as intuitive eaters.
 Baby’s cry when they’re hungry, and push the bottle away when they’re full.
 But diet culture has gotten in the way of us hearing and respecting those innate cues.
 Learning to eat intuitively means giving yourself permission to eat what your body needs – physically and psychologically – without judgement.
 Intuitive eating is not a diet.
 It is, in fact, an anti-diet.
 It requires no counting, no scales, no rules, no apps, nothing EXTERNAL to guide your eating.

 What are the principals of Intuitive eating?

-Before going in greater detail, here are the main tenets intuitive eating.
+Before going in greater detail, here are the main tenets of intuitive eating.

 - Reject the Diet Mentality